 g2) If not, are changes to the waiver process necessary?

-g3) In light of the European Data Protection Board (EPDB) letter of 9 July 2018, what is the justification for retaining registration data beyond the term of the domain name registration?
+g3) In light of the EDPB letter of 5 July 2018, what is the justification for retaining registration data beyond the term of the domain name registration?

 h) Applicability of Data Processing Requirements

-h1) Should Contracted Parties be permitted or required to differentiate between registrants on a geographic basis?
+h1) Should Registry Operators and Registrars (“Contracted Parties”) be permitted or required to differentiate between registrants on a geographic basis?

 h2) Is there a legal basis for Contracted Parties to differentiate between registrants on a geographic basis?